 The most obvious reason for this siloed approach is data security.
 Despite having data encryption and other threat prevention capabilities, cloud operators still fear the minimal exposure to risks associated with moving data in between clouds.
 That doesn’t mean however, they won’t have a use for operating many clouds at one time.
 Organizations from both the public and private sectors are increasingly presented with business justifications for managing workloads amongst several cloud providers.
 In these instances, the clouds are running multiple tasks.
 Clouds aren’t sharing data or computational power for a single output like in the case of the hybrid environment.
 Aside from security, many organizations literally stumble into a multi-cloud environment as they don’t have a business justification for sharing apps or data between clouds.

 Though I’m glad you now have clarity when it comes to hybrid and multi-cloud environments, knowing the difference between the two is table stakes.
-The key for success with both deployments in being able to holistically manage your resources as if they were in one location.
+The key for success with both deployments is in being able to holistically manage your resources as if they were in one location.
 Managing resources in their respective cloud without considering the adjacent environments will result in wasted capacity and budget.
-You need deep visibility and insight into your multi-cloud or hybrid environment to achieve your desired business outcomes.
+You need deep visibility and insight into your multi-cloud or hybrid cloud environment to achieve your desired business outcomes.
 Luckily for you, Xi Beam from Nutanix provides the holistic capabilities you need for success.
 Beam goes beyond provider-based optimization tools and delivers holistic cloud analytics, centralized cost governance, intelligent consumption planning, and security compliance for your entire cloud environment.
 With reliable supply data across your entire cloud environment, you can identify and eliminate underutilized resources, compare cloud vendors, and provision the optimal instances for each application – helping you avoid vendor lock-in.

 The best thing you can do at this point is to see it in action for yourself.
 If you’re interested, enjoy a free 14-day trial of the platform to test it out.
 What do you have to lose?